pnlinh/practice-elasticsearch/README.md

 ```
 GET ecommerce/product/1002
-# Expected: Qty is 10
+# Expect: Qty is 10
 ```

 ## What is the Source Field?